iQDzZ/EtPwtC/README.md

 > fastboot flash boot recovery.img

-### and, of course, always remember to threat others with... kidneyZ
+### and, of course, always remember to treat others with... kidneyZ